-Product Candidates in Development
+Aversion® Technology Opioid Product Candidates in Development

-Aversion® Technology product candidates which have demonstrated Proof of Concept1 are set forth in the table below.
+Aversion® Technology opioid analgesic product candidates which have demonstrated Proof of Concept1 are set forth in the table below.

-Our Product Candidates Stage of Development Acurox [®] (oxycodone HCl/niacin) Tablets New Drug Application ("NDA") submitted to FDA 12-30-08 with a request for priority review Acuracet [®] (oxycodone HCl/niacin/APAP) Tablets Investigational New Drug Application ("IND") filed with FDA and active beginning 6-1-08.
-Testing for NDA submission in progress Vycavert [TM] (hydrocodone bitartrate/niacin/APAP) Tablets Proof of Concept complete.
-Testing for IND filing in progress 4th (undisclosed opioid analgesic) Tablets Proof of Concept complete 5th (undisclosed opioid analgesic) Tablets Proof of Concept complete
+Our Product Candidates Stage of Development Acurox® (oxycodone HCl/niacin) Tablets NDA submitted to FDA on 12/30/08; Complete Response Letter received remox (oxycodone regimaciii) rabicis 6/30/09; FDA Advisory Committee meeting pending scheduling.
+Acuracet® (oxycodone HCl/niacin/APAP) Tablets Investigational New Drug Application ("IND") filed with FDA and active Actifacet (Oxycodolie ACI/Iliaciii/APAP) Tablets beginning 6-1-08.
+Testing for NDA submission in progress Vycavert® (hydrocodone bitartrate/niacin/APAP) Tablets Proof of Concept complete.
+Testing for IND filing in progress 4 th (undisclosed opioid analgesic) Tablets Proof of Concept complete.
+5 th (undisclosed opioid analgesic) Tablets Proof of Concept complete 6 th (undisclosed opioid analgesic) Tablets Proof of Concept complete 7 th (undisclosed opioid analgesic) Tablets Proof of Concept complete 8 th (undisclosed opioid analgesic) Tablets Proof of Concept complete

 1 Proof of concept is attained upon demonstration of certain product stability and bioavailability parameters defined in the King Agreement.
 Refer to description of the King Agreement in this Report.
-King has either licensed or has an option to license all opioid product candidates listed above, except the 5th Undisclosed Opioid Analgesic Product Candidate, in the U.S., Canada and Mexico.
+With one exception, King has either licensed or has an option to license all opioid product candidates listed above in the U.S., Canada and Mexico.

-Aversion[®] Technology Overview
+Aversion® Technology Overview

-Aversion[®] Technology is a proprietary platform technology providing abuse deterrent features and benefits to orally administered pharmaceutical drug products containing potentially abuseable active ingredients.
-Our current focus has been to utilize our Aversion[®] Technology with opioid analgesics administered in tablet or capsule form.
-In addition, we believe Aversion[®] Technology is a versatile technology which may be applicable to non-opioid active ingredients subject to abuse and administered in tablet or capsule form, including tranquilizers, sedatives and stimulants.
+Aversion[®] Technology is a proprietary platform technology providing abuse deterrent features and benefits to orally administered pharmaceutical drug products containing potentially abusable active ingredients.
+Our focus has been to utilize our Aversion[®] Technology with opioid analgesics administered in tablet form.
+In addition, we believe Aversion[®] Technology is a versatile technology which may be applicable to non-opioid active ingredients subject to abuse and administered in tablet or capsule form, including tranquilizers, sedatives and stimulants (See "Aversion® Technology Non-Opioid Product Candidates in Development" below).

-Aversion[®] Technology opioid analgesic product candidates include a unique composition of commonly used active and inactive pharmaceutical ingredients.
+Aversion® Technology opioid analgesic product candidates include a unique composition of active and inactive pharmaceutical ingredients.
 The opioid active ingredients are intended to provide effective relief from pain while the proprietary mixture of inactive ingredients provide non-therapeutic functionality.
 When dissolved in water or other solvents, the functional inactive ingredients quickly form a viscous gel, which increases the difficulty of extracting the opioid active ingredient in a form and volume suitable for injection.
-In addition, the combination of functional inactive ingredients also include niacin, an active ingredient in vitamins, cholesterol reducers and nutritional supplements, in amounts determined by us to be well tolerated when our product candidates are administered at recommended doses but which are intended to induce temporary dysphoric effects as increasing numbers of tablets are swallowed above the recommended dose.
-When Aversion[®] Technology product, while simultaneously discouraging the most common methods of pharmaceutical product misuse and abuse.
+In addition, the combination of functional inactive ingredients is intended to induce nasal passage discomfort and disliking effects if the tablets are pulverized and snorted.
+Aversion® Technology opioid product candidates may also include niacin, an active ingredient in vitamins, cholesterol reducers and nutritional supplements, in amounts determined by us to be well tolerated when our product candidates are administered at recommended doses but which are intended to induce temporary disliking effects as increasing numbers of tablets are swallowed in excess of the recommended analgesic dose.
+When Aversion® Technology is utilized, it is intended that the resulting product provides the same therapeutic benefits as the non Aversion® Technology product, while simultaneously discouraging the most common methods of pharmaceutical product misuse and abuse.